ArmanAghania/PyLearn/Image Processing/Session 2/Assignment/Readme.md

 ## 2. Make a TV noise, save as a gif file and send it to the group.

+* Due to large size of the files, You can find video and gif files in the repository

 ![me](https://github.com/ArmanAghania/PyLearn/blob/main/Image%20Processing/Session%202/Assignment/tv_noise/tv_noise.gif)

 ## 3. Make a landscape with snowfall, save as a gif file and send it to the group.

+* Due to large size of the files, You can find video and gif files in the repository

 ![me](https://github.com/ArmanAghania/PyLearn/blob/main/Image%20Processing/Session%202/Assignment/snowfall/snowfall.gif)